Terradue/app-package-training-bids23/docs/app/normalized-difference/app.md

+### Step purpose

+Purpose: to calculate the normalized difference of the "green" or "nir" bands.

+### Code

 The `norm_diff` script is a command-line tool for performing a normalized difference between two raster images.

 It uses the `click`, `rasterio`, and `numpy` libraries to perform the calculation and save the result as a GeoTIFF file.